bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 65°
-- Clear
+- Cloudy
-- 50% humidity
+- 52% humidity
 - 6 mph wind
-- 7% cloud cover
+- 100% cloud cover
 - 37 AQI 🟩
-- 2.48 inches of rain expected in the next 48 hours
+- 2.49 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>